 How to apply

-Go to the application options page and decide which type of applicant you are.
-Please ensure that you read all the back ground information before you proceed to the online form.
+To apply see application options to determine which type of applicant you are.
+Please ensure you read all the back ground information before you proceed to the skills assessment online form.